Responsible Administrator(s):

 Policy

 UNLV must comply with federal, state, and NSHE regulations related to conflicts of interest and compensated outside services.
-Based on these requirements, all faculty and professional staff must identify all potential conflicts of interest and all compensated outside service through annual submission of a completed disclosure form.
-They must also submit an updated form and obtain supervisor approval prior to either participating in any new activity that may lead to a conflict of interest, or agreeing to perform any new compensated outside service.
+Based on these requirements, all university employees must identify all potential conflicts of interest and all compensated outside service through the annual submission of a completed disclosure form.
+All university employees must also submit an Outside Activity Request Form and obtain supervisor approval prior to agreeing to perform or participate in any new compensated outside service that may lead to a conflict of interest or commitment.
 Individuals affiliated with the university through sponsored projects must disclose potential conflicts of interest prior to their participation in such projects.
 Additional information on the disclosure and review process is available in the Conflict of Interest Rules and Procedures.

 This policy and associated rules and procedures must remain available on a publicly accessible university website.